Quantum and approximation algorithms for maximum witnesses of Boolean matrix products: Introduction

 In the second part of our paper, we consider a relaxed version of the MW problem (in the standard model) asking for reporting a witness of bounded rank (the maximum witness has rank 1) for each non-zero entry of the matrix product.
 First, by adapting the fastest known algorithm for maximum witnesses, we obtain an algorithm for the relaxed problem that reports for each non-zero entry of the product matrix a witness of rank at most $\ell$ in time $\tilde{O}((n/\ell)n^{\omega(1,\log_n \ell,1)}).$ Then, by reducing the relaxed problem to the so called $k$-witness problem, we provide an algorithm that reports for each non-zero entry $C[i,j]$ of the product matrix $C$ a witness of rank $O(\lceil W_C(i,j)/k\rceil )$ with high probability, where $W_C(i,j)$ is the number of witnesses for $C[i,j]$.
-The algorithm runs in $\tilde{O}(n^{\omega}k^{0.4653} +n^2k)$ time.
+The algorithm runs in $\tilde{O}(n^{\omega}k^{0.4653} +n^{2+o(1)}k)$ time, where $\omega$ is the exponent of fast $n\times n$ matrix multiplication.